Gaming Computer Trivia Quiz Questions And Answers

 A: AMD and Intel.

-As of 2017, most gaming PCs were built with Kaby Lake or Ryzen CPUs.
+, most gaming PCs were built with Kaby Lake or Ryzen CPUs.

 Gaming motherboards are differentiated from their normal counterparts by being created with what in mind?